pyquil.wavefunction module¶

 amplitude_vector – A numpy array of complex amplitudes

-Parses a wavefunction (array of complex amplitudes) and returns a dictionary of outcomes and associated probabilities.
+Parse a wavefunction (array of complex amplitudes) and return a dictionary of outcomes and associated probabilities.

 A dict with outcomes as keys and probabilities as values.